Wetmore, Tabletop & Langes Run Trails

-Hikers, runners, and equestrians who love challenge and a little isolation will thrive on this trail.
+Hikers, runners, and equestrians who love a challenge and a little isolation will thrive on this trail.
 Wetmore NPS Map

 The Wetmore Trail (which includes Tabletop Trail and Langes Run Trail) has been a bit “incomplete” until recently.
 Back in 2003, heavy flood damage closed nearly a mile of the trail and a fairly comprehensive restoration effort by the Conservancy was necessary to bring the trail back to hiking and equestrian shape.
 A 2013 Trail Management Plan was executed and pulled the section back in line with the trail corridor, which is anchored by the moderate Wetmore and Langes Trail loops.
-The whole Wetmore area is comprised of about 9 miles in all, but is part of 20 miles of equestrian trails that fortify this region of the CVNP—made up of old farmers paths and logging roads.
+The whole Wetmore area is comprised of about 9 miles in total, but is part of 20 miles of equestrian trails that fortify this region of the CVNP—made up of old farmers paths and logging roads.

-What Makes It Great
+What Makes it Great

-Who is Going to Love It
+Who Is Going to Love It

 Hikers, snowshoe fans, horseback riders and the like are bound to love the adaptable, multipurpose terrain here.
 This trail system has a tendency to never be the same twice.
 Several visits can yield completely different traction experiences.